cse110-fa21-group12/cse110-fa21-group12/admin/misc/rules.md

 Slack and the github repository associated with our project will be the primary means of communication within our group.
 All members are expected to check Slack messages regularly on a daily basis and respond to all messages at the end of the day or before a meeting if a team meeting is scheduled that day.

 ## 3) Schedule Meetings
 Team will agree to meet briefly after class and discuss (10-15 minutes) to discuss assignments and tasks that must be completed, if necessary.
-Team also agrees to attend the weekly group meeting outside of class at ____.
+Team also agrees to attend the weekly group meeting outside of class at 9am on Mondays.

 ## 4) General Responsibilities for All Team Members
 - Ask questions (through Slack, in-person) if you are confused or need clarification